RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

  * `<param>`
    * `00`: pre-write, shadow data can be written
    * `01`: restore mode
+     - WARNING: new UMC (06a0) cards return garbage data when using 01, please use 04!
    * `02`: disabled
    * `03`: disabled, high speed R/W mode for Ultralight?